Write Books Or Blog – Which Is The Most Profitable?

 Which one is the most profitable?

 As always, the answer is it depends.

-The big benefit of writing and publishing books is that your income can start immediately.
+The significant benefit of writing and publishing books is that your income can start immediately.

 That is, as long as you wrote a fantastic book and got all your book launch and promotion right.